fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Automatically estimate the size of a request in each workload, based on historical latency.
+Automatically estimate the size of a flow in each workload, based on historical latency.
 Each workload's `tokens` will be set to average latency of flows in that workload during last few seconds (exact duration of this average can change).
-This setting is useful in concurrent limiting use-case, where the concurrency is calculated as (avg. latency \* in-flight requests).
+This setting is useful in concurrency limiting use-case, where the concurrency is calculated as (avg. latency \* in-flight flows).

-The value of tokens estimated by `auto_tokens` takes lower precedence than the value of `tokens` specified in the workload definition and `tokens` explicitly specified in the request labels.
+The value of tokens estimated by `auto_tokens` takes lower precedence than the value of `tokens` specified in the workload definition and `tokens` explicitly specified in the flow labels.

 </dd>
 <dt>decision_deadline_margin</dt>